mayannamarie/WebServerProject1/README.md

 ## How to add SSL Certificates to one site
+1. Go to "SLLwebsite to download a certificate.
+2. Go through the SSL Certificate steps by registering your email and password.
+3. Im the enter Domain, section, enter the name of your site.
+In this case site2.tbd.
+4.

 ## How to install MySQL
 ####To install MySQL on WindowsMySQL can be installed on 64-bit editions and require the following runtimes: